 by clicking the BUY NOW button shown at the bottom of this web

-Richard Burke Elected Vice-Chair of the Oregon Govt.
-Ethics Commission
+Richard Burke Elected Chair of the Oregon Government Ethics Commission

-One year after being appointed to the Oregon Government Ethics Commission by Oregon's governor, Richard P. Burke was elected vice-chair of that board by the other commissioners.
-If you click on the right-hand graphics shown above, you can download the Commission's current "Guide for Public Officials" including a 2015 update.
+Richard P. Burke, left, commissioner of the Oregon Government Ethics Commission.
+If you click on the right-hand graphics shown above, you can download the Commission's current "Guide for Public Officials."

 It is the mission of the Oregon Government Ethics Commission to “impartially and effectively administer and enforce Oregon’s government ethics laws for the benefit of Oregon’s citizens.”
 The Commission emphasizes education in achieving its mission.